swaggerexpert/json-pointer/README.md

 Unescape is performed by first transforming any occurrence of the sequence `'~1'` to `'/'`, and then transforming any occurrence of the sequence `'~0'` to `'~'`.
-By performing the substitutions in this order, an implementation avoids the error of turning `'~01'` first into `'~1'` and then into `'/'`, which would be incorrect (the string '~01' correctly becomes '~1' after transformation).
+By performing the substitutions in this order, this library avoids the error of turning `'~01'` first into `'~1'` and then into `'/'`, which would be incorrect (the string `'~01'` correctly becomes `'~1'` after transformation).

 ```js
 import { unescape } from '@swaggerexpert/json-pointer';